anotherkimnguyen/Secure_Network_Design/README.md

 This report presents the design and implementation of a secure, efficient, and scalable network for a client relocating to a new office.
 The network infrastructure was tailored to meet the specific needs of the client’s departments, including Management, Study, Production, and Support.
 The design ensures robust security, performance optimization, and cost-effectiveness while allowing room for future scalability.
 The network design was simulated using Cisco Packet Tracer and the key components include VLAN segmentation, inter-VLAN routing, centralized IP management with DHCP, and RADIUS-based authentication for security.

+VLAN segmentation not only improves performance by reducing broadcast traffic but also provides security benefits.
+By isolating departments in different VLANs, we reduce the risk of lateral movement in case of a breach.
+For example, if malware infects a device in the Study VLAN, it cannot spread to other departments such as Management or Production.
+This is crucial for preventing the spread of internal phishing attacks or unauthorized data access.

 In today’s cybersecurity landscape, ensuring a secure network architecture is critical to protect against internal and external threats.
 Common vulnerabilities, such as data breaches, man-in-the-middle (MITM) attacks, and unauthorized access, necessitate a multi-layered defense approach.
 This network design prioritizes security by implementing VLAN segmentation, ACLs, and RADIUS authentication, providing robust protection while maintaining performance and scalability.

 ### 1. VLAN Segmentation: